ThomasHunt96/acledautomation/data/README.md

-Here is some ACLED data for testing the functionality of thescript
+Here is some ACLED data for testing purposes